Access and Inclusion

 Here at Mount Holyoke, you have the opportunity to be part of a vibrant and diverse spiritual community.

 Mount Holyoke is one of the few liberal arts colleges in the country to actively support nine faith groups on campus.
 Whether you adhere to one particular faith or are a nondenominational seeker looking for a spiritual home here, you will have many opportunities to learn about, explore, and participate in a wide range of traditions and activities.

-Interfaith Calendar >
+Religious Observances Calendar >

 The nine faith groups supported by the Office of Religious & Spiritual Life have a chaplain or religious advisor who regularly meets with that faith group.
 Learn more.

 The Mount Holyoke Campus has several places for quiet spiritual renewal.
 There are also many places of worship in the area.